how to survive love, life, and the self, by mary j blige | read | i-D

 What was the soundtrack in your house back then?

 Soul.
-My mum was all soul, soul, soul; Aretha Franklin, Jackie Moore, Gladys Knight, Mavis Staples, Betty Wright, Otis Redding, Sam Cooke, the OJ's, the Spinners.
+My mom was all soul, soul, soul: Aretha Franklin, Jackie Moore, Gladys Knight, Mavis Staples, Betty Wright, Otis Redding, Sam Cooke, the OJ's, the Spinners.
 My dad, when he was there, cos he was a funk band musician, he would play Parliament, Earth, Wind & Fire, Grateful Dead.
-Yeah, the Grateful Dead (laughs), he had a lot of shit going on!
+Yeah, the Grateful Dead [laughs], he had a lot of shit going on!
 Kool & The Gang, B.T.
 Express...

 When did you start to develop your own musical tastes?